david-schaller/AsymmeTree/development notes/implemented.md

 underlying `holoevolve` simulator behavior, where `alpha` and `beta` are derived from the gene loss rate.
 Provided values are forwarded only to `simulate_gene_trees()`, because they control host-system loss-rate refresh inside the auxiliary tree rather than symbiont-tree simulation.

+### Task: TQDM progress bar for example simulations

+Addressed. `example_simulations.py` now pre-computes the full Cartesian-product scenario count and passes it as the `total` argument to `tqdm`.
+The progress bar is advanced once per completed holobiont scenario.
+The `tqdm` runtime dependency was added to `pyproject.toml`; `uv.lock` was not refreshed because `uv` is not installed in this workspace.